 Below are some quick explanations of what to expect regarding the delivery and unloading process for these large cattle grids.

 Cattle guards are very large, one-piece steel structures that require a long, heavy-duty delivery vehicle.
 Typically a semi-truck is used which can raise some issues.

 Entry and Exit

 Due to their long trailer lengths, access to a large delivery and unloading area is necessary.
 This requires easy entry and exit from the site so the rig may pull through or use a large turn-around area to leave.

 The large weights involved also require that the receiver is able to provide a mechanical means of unloading upon arrival.
 The delivery vehicle and driver are unable to unload them from the truck so equipment must be present when the delivery is made.

-From a shipping perspective, cattle guards are very large and extremely heavy., very heavy and therefore expensive to ship.
-They are usually shipped by a freight company on a semi truck.
+From a shipping perspective, cattle guards are very large and extremely heavy., very heavy, and therefore expensive to ship.
+They are usually shipped by a freight company on a semi-truck.
 They can either be shipped inside a box trailer or on a flatbed trailer.
-If you include the wings, it must be shipped on a flatbed trailer.
-Consider buying a cattle guard with bolt-on wings as they can be shipped by either flat bed or box trailer and stack nicely.
-The bolt on feature allows for more economical shipping are easy to install in the field.
+If you include the wings, they must be shipped on a flatbed trailer.
+Consider buying a cattle guard with bolt-on wings as they can be shipped by either flatbed or box trailer and stack nicely.
+The bolt-on feature allows for more economical shipping are easy to install in the field.

 Call Barn World with your cattle guard questions at 720-238-2190 or email Sales@BarnWorld.com today!